makersacademy/chitter-challenge/README.md

 ## Approach

-1. Set up the Chitter database with test accounts and test posts so that the homepage has some information prepopulated
+1. Set up the Chitter database with test accounts and test peeps so that the homepage has some information prepopulated

+2. Create AccountRepository, Account & PeepRepository, Peep classes so that new instances of each can be made

-2. Create the homepage using GET request so that the test posts are shown
+3. Create the homepage using GET request so that the test peeps are shown

-3. Create a sign up page so that details are added to the database and user is registered
+4. Create a sign up page so that details are added to the database and user is registered

-4. Create a form to add new posts using POST request
+5. Create a form to add new peeps using POST request

-5. Once form is submitted, return to homepage with list of posts
+6. Once form is submitted, return to homepage with list of peeps

-6. Add a log in and log out page, which checks the database to match log in details
+7. Add a log in and log out page, which checks the database to match log in details

-7. Send an email when someone has been mentioned in a post
+8. Send an email when someone has been mentioned in a post

 ## Changes to plan